Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 ### July 2023: bad receipt for bungle.online

 A receipt for bungle.online, at the time a tier-0 instance, cited slurs from the admin account.
 One was a racial slur.
 However, I later found that the slur may have been used in a reclaimed context.
 I subsequently demoted the instance to tier-1 and removed that receipt.
+I later abandoned the tier-1 blocklist entirely.

 Now I endeavor to be more careful about examining my preconceived notions when using slur-usage as a receipt.
 If a receipt revolves around slur usage, I should do a better job considering _how_ the slur was used if there aren't many other receipts indicating a pattern of discriminatory usage.
 I also should specifically seek approval from people of the relevant marginalized identity before publishing.